sizious/dcload-ip/README.md

   in a single binary
 - DHCP support (use an IP address of 000.000.000.000 in `Makefile.cfg` to enable it)
 - NTSC 480i, PAL 576i, and VGA display output modes supported
-- Dumping exceptions over the network (WIP)
+- Dumping exceptions over the network if the dcload console is enabled

 ### Building